It’s a beautiful morning, you go out to the garden, and see holes all over your precious tomato plants.

 Hornworms spend winter in the ground and come out once spring arrives.
 Tilling is said to get rid of 90% of hornworm larvae in the soil.

 They turn into sphinx (aka hummingbird) moths, which are beneficial insects for native plants.
 That doesn’t make them any less destructive to your tomato plants.

-Beet armyworms are notorious for grazing on tomato plants, potatoes, cabbage.
+Beet armyworms are notorious for grazing on tomato plants, potatoes, and cabbage.

 Armyworms generally wreak havoc in the late summer but can appear earlier in the season.